Random Subset Averaging: Abstract

 \section{Abstract}

-We propose a new ensemble prediction method, Random Subset Averaging (RSA), tailored for settings with many covariates, particularly in the presence of strong correlations.
-RSA constructs candidate models via binomial random subset strategy and aggregates their predictions through a two-round weighting scheme, resulting in a structure analogous to a two-layer neural network.
+We propose a new ensemble prediction method, Random Subset Averaging (RSA), tailored for settings with many correlated covariates, including extreme regimes in which the number of predictors far exceeds the sample size and the covariates exhibit strong dependence.
+RSA constructs candidate models via a binomial random subset strategy and aggregates their predictions through a two-round weighting scheme, yielding a hierarchical aggregation structure that separates model-fit and subset-construction uncertainty.
 All tuning parameters are selected via cross-validation, requiring no prior knowledge of covariate relevance.
-We establish the asymptotic optimality of RSA under general conditions, allowing the first-round weights to be data-dependent, and demonstrate that RSA achieves a lower finite-sample risk bound under orthogonal design.
-Simulation studies demonstrate that RSA consistently delivers superior and stable predictive performance across a wide range of sample sizes, dimensional settings, sparsity levels and correlation structures, outperforming conventional model selection and ensemble learning methods.
+We establish the asymptotic optimality of RSA under mild rate conditions, allowing for data-dependent first-round weights.
+Under orthogonal designs, RSA incurs no asymptotic approximation loss relative to flat Mallows averaging while substantially relaxing the associated rate conditions, and achieves a lower finite-sample risk bound than both nested Mallows averaging and random subset regression.
+Simulation studies demonstrate that RSA consistently delivers accurate and stable predictive performance across a wide range of sample sizes, dimensional settings, sparsity levels and correlation structures, outperforming conventional model selection and ensemble learning methods.
 An empirical application to financial return forecasting further illustrates its practical utility.